sagemath/sagewiki_to_gh-2022-10-10/sd2-topics.md

 * SAGE-Singular interface

-* Brainstorm about how a "SAGE Mathematics Foundation" will work during SAGE Days.
+* Brainstorm about how a "SAGE Mathematics Foundation" would work.

 * Discuss [:sd2-padicArithmetic: p-adic arithmetic] overhaul